About the Fellowship

-The full application should be assembled into a single PDF, and submitted to Dr. Lauren Trepanier at [email protected] by 5 PM central time on January 8, 2020.
+The full application should be assembled into a single PDF, and submitted to Dr. Lauren Trepanier at [email protected].
+DEADLINE has been EXTENDED to FRIDAY January 27, 2023.

 Application Review & Decisions

 Full fellowship applications will be reviewed by the COHA Clinician Scientist Education Subcommittee.
-Funding decisions will be announced by February 14, 2020 for an August 2020 start date.
+Funding decisions will be announced In February 2022 for an August/September 2022 start date.

 All regulatory compliance documents (approved IACUC or IRB protocols, consent forms, and human clinical trial protections if applicable), must be approved by the research training institution and reviewed by the University of Wisconsin-Madison (home of the U01 award) prior to the fellow start date.

-Four 2-year fellowships will be funded to start each year, beginning in the fall of 2020 through the fall of 2023 (16 fellowships total).
+Two to four 2-year fellowships will be funded to start each year, beginning in the fall of 2020 through the fall of 2023, for total of 12 fellows.

 For questions or clarifications, please contact:

 - Lauren Trepanier, DVM, PhD, DACVIM (SAIM), DACVCP. [email protected]